meshery/meshery/docs/pages/extensibility/api.md

 {% include alert.html type="dark" title="What are authentication tokens?" content="Meshery authentication tokens allow users or systems to authenticate with Meshery Server via either its two clients, <a href='/reference/mesheryctl'>Meshery >CLI</a> and <a href='/extensibility/api#how-to-get-your-token'>UI</a>, or its two APIs: <a href='/reference/rest-apis'>REST</a> or <a href='/reference/graphql-apis'>GraphQL</a>. <p>Meshery's authentication token system provide secure access to Meshery's powerful management features.</p>" %}

-#### What are authentication tokens?

-### Authorization

-Currently, Meshery only requires a valid token in order to allow clients to invoke its APIs.

-### Endpoints

-Each of the API endpoints are exposed through [server.go](https://github.com/layer5io/meshery/blob/master/router/server.go).
-Endpoints are grouped by function (e.g. /api/mesh or /api/perf).

-Alternatively, [Remote Providers](./providers) can extend Meshery's endpoints behind the `/api/extensions/` endpoint.

-{% include alert.html type="dark" title="What are authentication tokens?" content="Meshery authentication tokens allow users or systems to authenticate with Meshery Server via either its two clients, <a href='/reference/mesheryctl'>Meshery CLI</a> and <a href='/extensibility/api#how-to-get-your-token'>Meshery UI</a>, or its two APIs: <a href='/reference/rest-apis'>REST</a> or <a href='/reference/graphql-apis'>GraphQL</a>. <p>Meshery's authentication token system provide secure access to Meshery's powerful management features.</p>" %}

 ### How to get your token

 There are two ways to get your authentication token: